GLOBAL MARKETS-Stocks rally, dollar gains on Yellen's remarks

 "The Fed isn't really going to upset the apple cart," Hatheway said.
 "There's some softening here of what the Fed is going to do at least around rates.
 It doesn't necessarily answer the question around its balance sheet."

-MSCI's gauge of stocks across the globe gained 1.01 percent while the pan-European FTSEurofirst 300 index of leading regional shares closed 1.61 percent higher at 1,514.59 and emerging market stocks rose 1.39 percent.
+MSCI's gauge of stocks across the globe gained 0.90 percent while the pan-European FTSEurofirst 300 index of leading regional shares rose 1.64 percent and emerging market stocks rose 1.10 percent. .

 Bond yields, which move in reverse of price, fell sharply.

-The benchmark 10-year U.S. Treasury note yield fell to 2.302 percent, its lowest in two weeks, before paring some gains to trade at 2.3231.
+The benchmark 10-year Treasury yield fell to 2.302 percent , its lowest in two weeks, before paring some gains to trade at 2.3141.

-At the front end of the curve, the two-year yield dropped as low as 1.331 percent from 1.379 percent on Tuesday and last traded at 1.3510 percent.
+At the front-end of the curve, the two-year yield dropped as low as 1.331 percent from 1.379 percent on Tuesday and last traded at 1.3470 percent.

 The dollar, which fell against the euro soon after the release of Yellen's prepared remarks, reversed course and was trading near session highs against the common currency, as government bond yields in the euro area fell.